JunaidZulfiqar07/DAY-11-AI-Research-Assistant/README.md

 This project is part of my:

-### **30 Days AI Automation Challenge 🚀**
+# **30 Days AI Automation Challenge 🚀**

-**Day 11 — AI Research Assistant**
+### Day 11 — AI Research Assistant

-The goal of this challenge is to build and deploy a new AI/automation project every day while continuously improving my skills in AI, automation, APIs, n8n, web development, and real-world problem solving.
+The goal of this challenge is to build and deploy a new AI/automation project every day while continuously improving my skills in:

+* Artificial Intelligence
+* Automation
+* n8n
+* APIs
+* AI Agents
+* Web Development
+* Prompt Engineering
+* Real-world Problem Solving

 ---